salesforcecli/plugin-source/messages/deploy.md

+# summary

+Deploy source to an org.

 # description

-deploy source to an org
-IMPORTANT: Where possible, we changed noninclusive terms to align with our company value of Equality.
-We maintained certain terms to avoid any effect on customer implementations.

 Use this command to deploy source (metadata that’s in source format) to an org.
-To take advantage of change tracking with scratch orgs, use "sfdx force:source:push".
-To deploy metadata that’s in metadata format, use "sfdx force:mdapi:deploy".
+To take advantage of change tracking with scratch orgs, use "force source push".
+To deploy metadata that’s in metadata format, use "force mdapi deploy".

 The source you deploy overwrites the corresponding metadata in your org.
 This command does not attempt to merge your source with the versions in your org.

 To run the command asynchronously, set --wait to 0, which immediately returns the job ID.
 This way, you can continue to use the CLI.
-To check the status of the job, use force:source:deploy:report.
+To check the status of the job, use "force source deploy report".

 If the comma-separated list you’re supplying contains spaces, enclose the entire comma-separated list in one set of double quotes.
 On Windows, if the list contains commas, also enclose the entire list in one set of double quotes.

-If you use the --manifest, --predestructivechanges, or --postdestructivechanges parameters, run the force:source:manifest:create command to easily generate the different types of manifest files.
+If you use the --manifest, --predestructivechanges, or --postdestructivechanges parameters, run the "force source manifest create" command to easily generate the different types of manifest files.

 # examples

-- To deploy the source files in a directory:
-  $ sfdx force:source:deploy -p path/to/source

-- To deploy a specific Apex class and the objects whose source is in a directory:
-  $ sfdx force:source:deploy -p "path/to/apex/classes/MyClass.cls,path/to/source/objects"

-- To deploy source files in a comma-separated list that contains spaces:
-  $ sfdx force:source:deploy -p "path/to/objects/MyCustomObject/fields/MyField.field-meta.xml, path/to/apex/classes"

-- To deploy all Apex classes:
-  $ sfdx force:source:deploy -m ApexClass

-- To deploy a specific Apex class:
-  $ sfdx force:source:deploy -m ApexClass:MyApexClass

-- To deploy a specific Apex class and update source tracking files :
-  $ sfdx force:source:deploy -m ApexClass:MyApexClass --tracksource

-- To deploy all custom objects and Apex classes:
-  $ sfdx force:source:deploy -m "CustomObject,ApexClass"

-- To deploy all Apex classes and two specific profiles (one of which has a space in its name):
-  $ sfdx force:source:deploy -m "ApexClass, Profile:My Profile, Profile: AnotherProfile"

-- To deploy all components listed in a manifest:
-  $ sfdx force:source:deploy -x path/to/package.xml

-- To run the tests that aren’t in any managed packages as part of a deployment:
-  $ sfdx force:source:deploy -m ApexClass -l RunLocalTests

-- To check whether a deployment would succeed (to prepare for Quick Deploy):
-  $ sfdx force:source:deploy -m ApexClass -l RunAllTestsInOrg -c

-- To deploy an already validated deployment (Quick Deploy):
-  $ sfdx force:source:deploy -q 0Af9A00000FTM6pSAH`

-- To run a destructive operation before the deploy occurs:
-  $ sfdx force:source:deploy --manifest package.xml --predestructivechanges destructiveChangesPre.xml

-- To run a destructive operation after the deploy occurs:
-  $ sfdx force:source:deploy --manifest package.xml --postdestructivechanges destructiveChangesPost.xml

-# flags.sourcePath

-comma-separated list of source file paths to deploy

-# flags.manifest

-file path for manifest (package.xml) of components to deploy

-# flags.metadata

-comma-separated list of metadata component names

-# flags.wait

-wait time for command to finish in minutes

-# flags.verbose

-verbose output of deploy result

-# flags.checkonly

-validate deploy but don’t save to the org

-# flags.testLevel

-deployment testing level

-# flags.runTests

-tests to run if --testlevel RunSpecifiedTests

-# flags.ignoreErrors

-ignore any errors and do not roll back deployment

-# flags.ignoreWarnings

-whether a warning will allow a deployment to complete successfully

-# flags.validateDeployRequestId

-deploy request ID of the validated deployment to run a Quick Deploy

-# flags.soapDeploy

-deploy metadata with SOAP API instead of REST API

-# flags.predestructivechanges

-file path for a manifest (destructiveChangesPre.xml) of components to delete before the deploy

-# flags.postdestructivechanges

-file path for a manifest (destructiveChangesPost.xml) of components to delete after the deploy

-# flags.tracksource

-if the deploy succeeds, update source tracking information; doesn't delete locally deleted files from org unless you also specify --predestructivechanges or --postdestructivechanges

-# flags.forceoverwrite

-ignore conflict warnings and overwrite changes to the org

-# flags.purgeOnDelete

-specify that deleted components in the destructive changes manifest file are immediately eligible for deletion rather than being stored in the Recycle Bin

-# flags.junit

-output JUnit test results

-# flags.coverageFormatters

-format of the code coverage results

-# flags.resultsDir

-output directory for code coverage and JUnit results; defaults to the deploy ID

-# flagsLong.sourcePath

-- A comma-separated list of paths to the local source files to deploy.
+- Deploy the source files in a directory:

+  <%= config.bin %> <%= command.id %> --sourcepath path/to/source

+- Deploy a specific Apex class and the objects whose source is in a directory:

+  <%= config.bin %> <%= command.id %> --sourcepath "path/to/apex/classes/MyClass.cls,path/to/source/objects"

+- Deploy source files in a comma-separated list that contains spaces:

+  <%= config.bin %> <%= command.id %> --sourcepath "path/to/objects/MyCustomObject/fields/MyField.field-meta.xml, path/to/apex/classes"

+- Deploy all Apex classes:

+  <%= config.bin %> <%= command.id %> --metadata ApexClass

+- Deploy a specific Apex class:

+  <%= config.bin %> <%= command.id %> --metadata ApexClass:MyApexClass

+- Deploy a specific Apex class and update source tracking files :

+  <%= config.bin %> <%= command.id %> --metadata ApexClass:MyApexClass --tracksource

+- Deploy all custom objects and Apex classes:

+  <%= config.bin %> <%= command.id %> --metadata "CustomObject,ApexClass"

+- Deploy all Apex classes and two specific profiles (one of which has a space in its name):

+  <%= config.bin %> <%= command.id %> --metadata "ApexClass, Profile:My Profile, Profile: AnotherProfile"

+- Deploy all components listed in a manifest:

+  <%= config.bin %> <%= command.id %> --manifest path/to/package.xml

+- Run the tests that aren’t in any managed packages as part of a deployment:

+  <%= config.bin %> <%= command.id %> --metadata ApexClass --testlevel RunLocalTests

+- Check whether a deployment would succeed (to prepare for Quick Deploy):

+  <%= config.bin %> <%= command.id %> --metadata ApexClass --testlevel RunAllTestsInOrg -c

+- Deploy an already validated deployment (Quick Deploy):

+  <%= config.bin %> <%= command.id %> --validateddeployrequestid 0Af9A00000FTM6pSAH`

+- Run a destructive operation before the deploy occurs:

+  <%= config.bin %> <%= command.id %> --manifest package.xml --predestructivechanges destructiveChangesPre.xml

+- Run a destructive operation after the deploy occurs:

+  <%= config.bin %> <%= command.id %> --manifest package.xml --postdestructivechanges destructiveChangesPost.xml

+# flags.sourcePath.summary

+Comma-separated list of source file paths to deploy.

+# flags.manifest.summary

+Complete path for the manifest (package.xml) file that specifies the components to deploy.

+# flags.metadata.summary

+Comma-separated list of metadata component names.

+# flags.wait.summary

+Wait time for command to finish in minutes.

+# flags.verbose.summary

+Specify verbose output about the deploy result.

+# flags.checkonly.summary

+Validate the deployed metadata and run all Apex tests, but don't save to the org.

+# flags.testLevel.summary

+Deployment testing level.

+# flags.runTests.summary

+Apex test classes to run if --testlevel RunSpecifiedTests.

+# flags.ignoreErrors.summary

+Ignore any errors and don't roll back deployment.

+# flags.ignoreWarnings.summary

+Allow a deployment to complete successfully even if there are warnings.

+# flags.validateDeployRequestId.summary

+Deploy request ID of the validated deployment to run a Quick Deploy.

+# flags.soapDeploy.summary

+Deploy metadata with SOAP API instead of REST API.

+# flags.predestructivechanges.summary

+File path for a manifest (destructiveChangesPre.xml) of components to delete before the deploy.

+# flags.postdestructivechanges.summary

+File path for a manifest (destructiveChangesPost.xml) of components to delete after the deploy.

+# flags.tracksource.summary

+If the deploy succeeds, update source tracking information.

+# flags.tracksource.description

+Doesn't delete locally deleted files from org unless you also specify --predestructivechanges or --postdestructivechanges.

+# flags.forceoverwrite.summary

+Ignore conflict warnings and overwrite changes to the org.

+# flags.purgeOnDelete.summary

+Specify that deleted components in the destructive changes manifest file are immediately eligible for deletion rather than being stored in the Recycle Bin.

+# flags.junit.summary

+Output JUnit test results.

+# flags.coverageFormatters.summary

+Format of the code coverage results.

+# flags.resultsDir.summary

+Output directory for code coverage and JUnit results; defaults to the deploy ID.

+# flags.sourcePath.description

 The supplied paths can be to a single file (in which case the operation is applied to only one file) or to a folder (in which case the operation is applied to all metadata types in the directory and its sub-directories).

-- If you specify this parameter, don’t specify --manifest or --metadata.
+If you specify this parameter, don’t specify --manifest or --metadata.

-# flagsLong.manifest
+# flags.manifest.description

-- The complete path for the manifest (package.xml) file that specifies the components to deploy.
 All child components are included.

-- If you specify this parameter, don’t specify --metadata or --sourcepath.
+If you specify this parameter, don’t specify --metadata or --sourcepath.

-# flagsLong.metadata
+# flags.metadata.description

-- A comma-separated list of names of metadata components to deploy to the org.

-- If you specify this parameter, don’t specify --manifest or --sourcepath.
+If you specify this parameter, don’t specify --manifest or --sourcepath.

-# flagsLong.wait
+# flags.wait.description

-Number of minutes to wait for the command to complete and display results to the terminal window.
 If the command continues to run after the wait period, the CLI returns control of the terminal window to you.

-# flagsLong.checkonly
+# flags.checkonly.description

-- Validates the deployed metadata and runs all Apex tests, but prevents the deployment from being saved to the org.
+IMPORTANT: Where possible, we changed noninclusive terms to align with our company value of Equality.
+We maintained certain terms to avoid any effect on customer implementations.

-- If you change a field type from Master-Detail to Lookup or vice versa, that change isn’t supported when using the --checkonly parameter to test a deployment (validation).
+If you change a field type from Master-Detail to Lookup or vice versa, that change isn’t supported when using the --checkonly parameter to test a deployment (validation).
 This kind of change isn’t supported for test deployments to avoid the risk of data loss or corruption.
 If a change that isn’t supported for test deployments is included in a deployment package, the test deployment fails and issues an error.

-- If your deployment package changes a field type from Master-Detail to Lookup or vice versa, you can still validate the changes prior to deploying to Production by performing a full deployment to another test Sandbox.
+If your deployment package changes a field type from Master-Detail to Lookup or vice versa, you can still validate the changes prior to deploying to Production by performing a full deployment to another test Sandbox.
 A full deployment includes a validation of the changes as part of the deployment process.

-- Note: A Metadata API deployment that includes Master-Detail relationships deletes all detail records in the Recycle Bin in the following cases.
+Note: A Metadata API deployment that includes Master-Detail relationships deletes all detail records in the Recycle Bin in the following cases.

-- 1. For a deployment with a new Master-Detail field, soft delete (send to the Recycle Bin) all detail records before proceeding to deploy the Master-Detail field, or the deployment fails.
+    1. For a deployment with a new Master-Detail field, soft delete (send to the Recycle Bin) all detail records before proceeding to deploy the Master-Detail field, or the deployment fails.
 During the deployment, detail records are permanently deleted from the Recycle Bin and cannot be recovered.

-- 2. For a deployment that converts a Lookup field relationship to a Master-Detail relationship, detail records must reference a master record or be soft-deleted (sent to the Recycle Bin) for the deployment to succeed.
+    2. For a deployment that converts a Lookup field relationship to a Master-Detail relationship, detail records must reference a master record or be soft-deleted (sent to the Recycle Bin) for the deployment to succeed.
 However, a successful deployment permanently deletes any detail records in the Recycle Bin.

-# flagsLong.testLevel
+# flags.testLevel.description

-- Specifies which level of deployment tests to run.
 Valid values are:

     - NoTestRun—No tests are run.
 This test level applies only to deployments to development environments, such as sandbox, Developer Edition, or trial orgs.
 This test level is the default for development environments.

     - RunSpecifiedTests—Runs only the tests that you specify in the --runtests option.
 Code coverage requirements differ from the default coverage requirements when using this test level.
 Executed tests must comprise a minimum of 75% code coverage for each class and trigger in the deployment package.
 This coverage is computed for each class and trigger individually and is different than the overall coverage percentage.

     - RunLocalTests—All tests in your org are run, except the ones that originate from installed managed and unlocked packages.
 This test level is the default for production deployments that include Apex classes or triggers.

     - RunAllTestsInOrg—All tests in your org are run, including tests of managed packages.

-- If you don’t specify a test level, the default behavior depends on the contents of your deployment package.
+If you don’t specify a test level, the default behavior depends on the contents of your deployment package.
 For more information, see “Running Tests in a Deployment” in the Metadata API Developer Guide.

-# flagsLong.runTests

-Lists the Apex classes containing the deployment tests to run.
-Use this parameter when you set --testlevel to RunSpecifiedTests.

-# flagsLong.ignoreErrors
+# flags.ignoreErrors.description

-Ignores the deploy errors, and continues with the deploy operation.
-The default is false.
 Keep this parameter set to false when deploying to a production org.
 If set to true, components without errors are deployed, and components with errors are skipped.

-# flagsLong.ignoreWarnings
+# flags.ignoreWarnings.description

 If a warning occurs and ignoreWarnings is set to true, the success field in DeployMessage is true.
 When ignoreWarnings is set to false, success is set to false, and the warning is treated like an error.

-# flagsLong.validateDeployRequestId
+# flags.validateDeployRequestId.description

-- Specifies the ID of a package with recently validated components to run a Quick Deploy.
 Deploying a validation helps you shorten your deployment time because tests aren’t rerun.
 If you have a recent successful validation, you can deploy the validated components without running tests.
 A validation doesn’t save any components in the org.
 You use a validation only to check the success or failure messages that you would receive with an actual deployment.
-To validate your components, add the -c | --checkonly flag when you run "sfdx force:mdapi:deploy".
+To validate your components, add the -c | --checkonly flag when you run "force mdapi deploy".
 This flag sets the checkOnly="true" parameter for your deployment.
 Before deploying a recent validation, ensure that the following requirements are met:

-- 1. The components have been validated successfully for the target environment within the last 10 days.
+    1. The components have been validated successfully for the target environment within the last 10 days.

-- 2. As part of the validation, Apex tests in the target org have passed.
+    2. As part of the validation, Apex tests in the target org have passed.

-- 3. Code coverage requirements are met.
+    3. Code coverage requirements are met.

--     - If all tests in the org or all local tests are run, overall code coverage is at least 75%, and Apex triggers have some coverage.
+        * If all tests in the org or all local tests are run, overall code coverage is at least 75%, and Apex triggers have some coverage.

--     - If specific tests are run with the RunSpecifiedTests test level, each class and trigger that was deployed is covered by at least 75% individually.
+        * If specific tests are run with the RunSpecifiedTests test level, each class and trigger that was deployed is covered by at least 75% individually.

 # checkOnlySuccess